-Margot James was elected as the Conservative Member of Parliament for the constituency of Stourbridge in 2010, and latterly held the position of Parliamentary Private Secretary to William Hague, Leader of the House of Commons.
+Margot James was first elected as the Conservative Member of Parliament for the constituency of Stourbridge in 2010, and was re-elected in 2015.
+In May 2015 Margot was appointed Assistant Government Whip, with responsibility for Education and Equalities.
+Until the 2015 General Election held the position of Parliamentary Private Secretary to William Hague, Leader of the House of Commons.
 She was previously PPS to Lord Livingston, Minister for Trade and Investment, and his predecessor Lord Green.
+Margot was re-elected as MP for Stourbridge in 2015 and was appointed Assistant Government Whip.
 Margot has had a varied political career as well as a successful business career.

 Margot grew up in Coventry, around where many of her family and friends still reside.
 She went to school in Leamington Spa and Somerset before attending the London School of Economics where she read Economics and Government.
 As a student, Margot chaired the Conservative Association, was elected to the Student Union Executive, and continues to support the institution through her role as a governor.
 During her studies Margot worked as a researcher for Sir Anthony Durant MP and after graduating spent a gap year in the press office of Conservative Central Office.

 Margot started work for Maurice James Industries (MJI), a business started by her father in the 1930s.
 Working in sales and marketing, she gained valuable experience in business across the West Midlands.
 In 1986, she co-founded her own company, Shire Health; a PR and medical education business.
 Shire Health was voted ‘Consultancy of the Year’ three times and Margot was voted Communicator of the Year in 1997.
 After twelve years of running the business Margot sold Shire Health to the WPP Group, and was appointed Head of European Healthcare for their advertising agency Ogilvy & Mather.